 Written by: Katie Carter, PharmD, BCPS, Indiana University Health

-Olaparib (Lynparza) is a poly ADP-ribose polymerase (PARP) enzyme inhibitor and is currently FDA approved as targeted therapy for BRCA-mutated breast cancer and ovarian cancer.
+Olaparib (Lynparza) is a poly ADP-ribose polymerase (PARP) enzyme inhibitor and is FDA approved as a targeted therapy for BRCA-mutated breast cancer, ovarian, and pancreatic cancer as well as prostate cancer.
 This PQI will highlight its place in therapy in these disease states, safety profiles, and clinical pearls regarding dose adjustment.